Koorineroki/PicKeyFinder/README.md

 Updated the functionality of SynonymFilters, added a Filter method for filtering words, and made the PickWords method more concise.

 ## Plan To Do
-- Migrate "synonymDictionary" in SynonymFilter Class to file format and support hot reload.
+- Migrate "synonymDictionary" in SynonymFilter Class to file format.
 - Logger.
 - Support input commands.
+- Image Selector
+- http communication

 ## Third-party libraries used
 - **[jieba.NET](https://github.com/anderscui/jieba.NET)** - Licensed under the MIT License.